ninscope/Hardware/README.md

 Printed circuit boards used in NINscope were designed in KiCAD.
 Check the wiki page for more info: https://github.com/ninscope/Hardware/wiki

-LabMaker is in the process of manufacturing the sensor and interface PCBs as a unit for sale.
+:exclamation::exclamation: LabMaker is in the process of manufacturing the sensor and interface PCBs as a unit for sale.
 Please fill out the following form if you are interested in purchasing the PCBs through LabMaker:

 https://docs.google.com/forms/d/e/1FAIpQLSfAj43ocVpiAZvSG1-GbBokts9RmP8jfD8x3Ee3YmrGeCPbAg/viewform